 Cells containing these Salmonella were quickly pushed out of a simple layer of lab-grown cells, which led to the release of bacteria.
 A similar process occurred in certain tissues of infected mice.
-The shedding cells set off an cascade.
+The shedding cells set off an A protective response of the body, usually to infection or injury, that can cause redness and swelling. cascade.
 These findings may help explain the inflammation seen in Salmonella infections.

 “Unfortunately, far too many people have experienced the debilitating effects of Salmonella, which causes disease via largely unexplained processes,” says NIAID Director Dr. Anthony S. Fauci.
 “This elegant study provides new insight into the origins of that inflammatory disease process.”